 - Three letters of recommendation particular to the student's Gates Cambridge application, two of which are part of the Cambridge application and a third that serves as a personal reference.
 Letters should be sent as attachments directly to us at firstname.lastname@example.org.
 Do not enter your recommendation writer's email addresses on the Cambridge application until after receiving any feedback from our office, as letter writers will not be able to modify their online submittals.

 - A complete Cambridge University application for admission (including a writing sample if required, but no photos).
 Note that admission requirements vary by department, but in all cases, we will need a CV/resume for Gates consideration, and that PhD candidates are also required to submit a research proposal.
 The online application is not available until September 1.
-You may either draft your answers using the sample application here or submit a PDF of your online form.
+Please submit a PDF of your online form.

 Gates Cambridge scholarship applications are a part of the general Cambridge application.
 The applicant is responsible for submitting his or her application to Cambridge.
 Please note that your online application will automatically be deleted if you don't make any changes in a 2-week period, so log in periodically to keep it active!
 Also, your reference letters are also due on this date.
 Your entering their email addresses triggers the request email to your referees.
 Letters should be written to the attention of the "Board of Graduate Studies."
 If your letter writers wish to include the address, it is: